mozilla/extension-workshop/src/content/documentation/develop/known-issues.md

 ### Empty temporary extensions list when debugging Android

-**Description:** When debugging an extension on Android, the "`about:debugging`" page in Firefox on the development machine's may show an empty list of temporary extensions.
+**Description:** When debugging an extension on Android, the "`about:debugging`" page in Firefox on the development machine may show an empty list of temporary extensions.

 **Workaround:** Disconnect from and reconnect to the Android device on `about:debugging`.